jezzsantos/saastack/README_DERIVATIVE.md

 ## Changing IDE Settings

-This solution contains comprehensive code formatting, and error-checking settings in the team-shared settings file `src\SaaStack.sln.dotSettings` that contains numerous code style rules, 'Live Templates', 'File templates', and other important settings that we need to share across the team for consistency.
+This solution contains comprehensive code formatting, and error-checking settings in the team-shared settings file `src/SaaStack.sln.dotSettings` that contains numerous code style rules, 'Live Templates', 'File templates', and other important settings that we need to share across the team for consistency.

 When changing any settings in Rider, make sure you save them for the whole team (team-shared), then add the `SaaStack.sln.dotSettings` file to your next commit to save those rules for the rest of your team.